9 Best Hot Springs in Sao Miguel Azores and Refreshing Natural Pools

 Also, don’t forget to venture through the park’s botanical garden for an added treat.

-I have to be honest I went to visit this thermal pool on a really hot day so I wasn’t really drawn to try the hot springs which were also very busy.
-I would suggest you visit during a rainy day or when it’s cooler.
+I have to be honest, I went to visit this thermal pool on a really hot day, so I wasn’t really drawn to try the hot springs, which were also very busy.
+I would suggest you visit on a rainy day or when it’s cooler.

 3. Pocas da Dona Beija